uviclibraries/rstudio/basics-interface.md

   rectangle1.area <- rectangle1.length * rectangle1.width # Line 3
   ```

+  - However, if you do not run these lines of code (i.e., send them to the console to execute),
+    R won't know that you updated the values.
+You can check the Environment panel on the upper
+    right to see the current value R associates with each object. <br>
   - If you run only Line 1, the value of `rectangle1.length` will
     change, but `rectangle1.width` and `rectangle1.area` will not
     change. <br>